outofcoffee/imposter/README.md

 The easiest way to get started is to use an Imposter Docker container:

 * `outofcoffee/imposter-rest:latest`
+* `outofcoffee/imposter-openapi:latest`
 * `outofcoffee/imposter-hbase:latest`
 * `outofcoffee/imposter-sfdc:latest`

 For example:

     docker run -ti -p 8443:8443 outofcoffee/imposter-rest [args]

+_Note:_ There is also a base container that does not enable any plugins:

+    outofcoffee/imposter:latest

 ## Java